Skiing: Bassino wins parallel gold at Cortina worlds

 16 Febbraio 2021

-ROME, FEB 16 - Italy's Marta Bassino won gold in the women's parallel giant slalom at the Cortina d'Ampezzo Alpine skiing world championships on Tuesday, beating Austria's Katharina Liensberger in the final.
+ROME, FEB 16 - Italy's Marta Bassino won gold in the women's parallel giant slalom at the Cortina d'Ampezzo Alpine skiing world championships on Tuesday, sharing the medal with Austria's Katharina Liensberger in the final after they recorded the same time.
 The Piedmontese athlete already knew she was going to win the host nation's first medal of the world championships after beating France's Tessa Worley to reach the gold-medal final.
 (ANSA).

 LE RUBRICHE